azat-co/practicalnode/chapter2/chapter2.md

 # What Is Express.js?

 Express.js is a web framework based on the core Node.js `http` module and [Connect](http://www.senchalabs.org/connect) (<http://www.senchalabs.org/connect>) components.
-The components are called *middleware* and they are the cornerstones of the framework philosophy *configuration over convention*.
+The components are called *middleware* and they are the cornerstones of the framework philosophy which is *configuration over convention*.
 In other words, Express.js systems are highly configurable, which allows developers to pick freely whatever libraries they need for a particular project.
 For these reasons, the Express.js framework leads to flexibility and high customization in the development of web applications.

-If you write serious apps using only core Node.js modules (refer to the following snippet for an example), you most likely find yourself reinventing the wheel by writing the same code continually for similar tasks, such as the following:
+If you write serious Node web apps using only core Node.js modules (refer to the following snippet for an example), you most likely find yourself reinventing the wheel by writing the same code continually over and over for similar boring mundane tasks, such as the following:

 - Parsing of HTTP request bodies
 - Parsing of cookies
+- Getting information from URL
+- Reading query string data from URLs or request bodies (payloads)
-- Managing sessions
+- Managing web sessions
 - Organizing routes with a chain of `if` conditions based on URL paths and HTTP methods of the requests
 - Determining proper response headers based on data types

+The list could go on and on but a good example is worth 100s of words.
 To illustrate my point, here is an example of a two-route [representational state transfer](http://en.wikipedia.org/wiki/Representational_state_transfer) (REST) API server, i.e., we have only two endpoints and they are also called *routes*.
 In this application, we use only core Node.js modules for server functions.
-A single &quot;userland&quot;/external native MongoDB driver module is used for persistence.
-This example is taken from beginner-friendly [Full Stack JavaScript](https://github.com/azat-co/fullstack-javascript) (<http://https://github.com/azat-co/fullstack-javascript>)[Apress, 2018]:
+A single &quot;userland&quot;/external module native MongoDB driver is used for persistence.
+This example is taken from my another best selling book on Node, a beginner-friendly [Full Stack JavaScript](https://github.com/azat-co/fullstack-javascript) (<http://https://github.com/azat-co/fullstack-javascript>)[Apress, 2018].
+Pay attention to how I had to use if/else and parse the incoming data.

 ```js
 const http = require('http')